SevgiAkten/pycellga/README.md

 # pycellga: A Python Package for Improved Cellular Genetic Algorithms

 `pycellga` is a Python package that implements cellular genetic algorithms (CGAs) for optimizing complex problems.
-VCGAs combine the principles of cellular automata and traditional genetic algorithms, utilizing a spatially structured population organized in a grid-like topology.
+CGAs combine the principles of cellular automata and traditional genetic algorithms, utilizing a spatially structured population organized in a grid-like topology.
 This structure allows each individual to interact only with its neighboring individuals, promoting diversity and maintaining a balance between exploration and exploitation during the optimization process. `pycellga` has machine coded operators with byte implementations.
 Beside it has Alpha-male CGA, Machine Coded Compact CGA and Improved CGA with Machine Coded Operaors for real-valued optimization problems.
+The `pycellga` package is designed to handle a wide range of optimization problems, including binary, real-valued, and permutation-based challenges, making it a versatile tool for diverse applications in evolutionary computation.

 ## Features